philippinespire/pire_lcwgs_data_processing/sphaeramia_nematoptera/1st_sequencing_run/README.md

 *coverageMappedReads was ran by someone else prior to visualising results.
 You may refer to the CSSL pipeline for this or check Cvi lcwgs steps

+Make sure you do the following: -If cloning a repo and working in your own folder, make sure to always git pull before doing anything! -Move output files to the species repo after you work in your own folder -Remember to change line 306 of the visualizeSslCsslLcwgsMETADA.R script.
+For lcwgs, I changed this line based on what my mkBAM_T setting was and the 2nd to last setting for fltrmBAM:

+  mutate(mkBAM_T_setting = ceiling(25 * fqc_avg_sequence_length_rprd / 100))
+Output files are under the process_sequencing_metadata folder

+Graphs showed information on depth of coverage for both Albatross & Contemporary

 Results are uploaded in my folder but also copied under the process_sequencing_metadata folder for this species
 ```
 cd /home/jbald004/process_sequencing_metadata/out/lcwgs_Sne
 ```

-Graphs showed information on depth of coverage for both Albatross & Contemporary

 ## 5. GenErode, a bioinformatics pipeline to investigate genome erosion
 I followed Brendan's repository for processing Salarias fasciatus [here](https://github.com/philippinespire/pire_lcwgs_data_processing/tree/main/salarias_fasciatus/1st_sequencing_run/GenErode_Sfa_full)